katesimread/Sunrise-Sunset-API/README.md

 3. The user clicks anywhere on the map.
 4. A marker is placed at the clicked location.
 5. The Sunrise-Sunset API is called with the selected location and date.
+6. This interacts with the Google Time Zone API to give time in local time rather than UTC.
-6. Sunrise and sunset times are displayed on the page.
+7. Sunrise and sunset times are displayed on the page.

 ---